-In April 2021 CFFR sent mails to Senator Cantwell and Representative Congressman Derek Kilmer regarding the backlog of deferred road maintenance and requested funding for general maintenance as well as reconstruction of Glacier Creek rd.
+In March 2023 CFFR met with staffers to sent mails to Senator Cantwell and Representative Congressman Rick Larsen regarding the backlog of deferred road maintenance and requested funding for general maintenance as well as reconstruction of Glacier Creek rd.

 Who We Are